vkmouse/SEGO/SEGO/README.md

 9. Tournament rate
 10. Reduction period

-#### Example
+#### For Example
-Output path is "result", number of runs is 51.
+Output path is **result**, number of runs is 51.
 Solve the test function 5 and *D*=30.
-It will create a file named "se_5_30.txt" in the "result/" folder.
+It will create a file named **se_5_30.txt** in the **result/** folder.
 The parameter of the searcher rate is 21, number of regions in the initialization is 4, goods rate is 3.5, number of memories is 7 tournament rate is 0.011, and reduction period is 0.45.

     se.exe result 51 5 30 21 4 3.5 7 0.0011 0.45